WATTever surveyed 230 Australian EV owners to understand what they value most in electricity plans — and what they’d like to see next.

 Clearer bills.
 Simpler tariffs.

-Bills could (and should) be clearer.
-And there is angst around demand tariffs – households should be able to switch to an alternate tariff (here’s how to do that)
+Our survey respondents felt that their bills could be clearer.
+And there is still angst around demand tariffs – households should be able to switch to an alternative, usually time of use tariff (here’s how to do that) in most locations.

 Looking Ahead: Bi-Directional Charging